JMPerez/jmperez.github.com/_posts/2010-07-16-google-maps-geolocation-directions-specific-destination.md

 While helping in the redesign of Signum's website I took a look at Google Maps.
 It's been almost 2 years since I last used the API for my end career project.

 Now I wanted to know if I could make use of geolocalization and directions to show a visitor the way to get to our headquarters from wherever he/she is, instead of just showing with a marker where we are.
-Thanks to geolocation we can find out with precission the position coordinates of the visitor.
+Thanks to geolocation we can find out with precision the position coordinates of the visitor.
 [![Geolocation to guide visitor's to a specific place]({{ site.url }}/assets/images/posts/google-maps-geolocation-directions-300x187.jpg)]({{ site.url }}/assets/images/posts/google-maps-geolocation-directions.jpg)
 [View demo](/demos/geoposition)